preston/hsp-marketplace-documentation/README.md

 # Health Services Platform (HSP) Marketplace Documentation

 This repository contains content and build configuration for the Health Services Platform Marketplace specification as co-developed by Logica Health and HL7, formally balloted by HL7.
-The computable version of the Marketplace is included in OpenAPI format.
+Product metadata schemas are provided in JSON Schema and a computable version of the Marketplace API is included in OpenAPI format.

-If you plan on editing the computable OpenAPI documents, we recommend using [Swagger Editor](https://swagger.io/tools/swagger-editor/).
+If you plan on editing the computable OpenAPI documents, we recommend using [Swagger Editor](https://swagger.io/tools/swagger-editor/) or similar.
 Compatible alternatives are available, as well.

 ## Building

-The official official build is distributed as a Docker image.
-To build your own:
+Official builds are distributed by Logica Health as Docker images.

-	docker build -t p3000/marketplace-documentation:latest .
+	docker run -it --rm --name marketplace-documentation -p 8080:80 logicahealth/marketplace-documentation:latest

-To run your image:
+Or to build your own:

-	docker run -it --rm --name marketplace-documentation -p 8080:80 p3000/marketplace-documentation:latest
+	docker build -t logicahealth/marketplace-documentation:latest .

-This will start serving the static HTML site at `http://localhost:8080`.
+This will build and serve a static HTML site at `http://localhost:8080`.

 ## Building Manually